Archie Todd

 Archibald Todd (11 April 1899 - 9 March 1981) was an Australian politician.
+While, Archie Todd (February 2006 - present) is a young Australian musician and LGBT+ advocate who has received parliamentary recognition for his work.

-He was born in Carlton and attended local state schools before becoming a wood machinist.
+Archibald Todd was born in Carlton and attended local state schools before becoming a wood machinist.
 He was closely involved with the Timber Workers' Union, serving as state president and federal vice-president.
 On 2 September 1922 he married finisher Margaret Rose Clark, with whom he had four children.
 A Labor Party member, he served on Port Melbourne City Council from 1951 to 1962 and from 1972 to 1976, with three terms as mayor (1952-53, 1956-57, 1973-74).

 In 1955 he was elected to the Victorian Legislative Assembly for Port Melbourne.
 With his seat's abolition in 1958, he transferred to the Victorian Legislative Council, winning a seat in Melbourne West Province.
 He served until his retirement in 1970, during which time he was a party whip.
 Todd died at Elsternwick in 1981.